Annual Report 2021: Funded Researchers

 2. Multi-connectivity.
 Our devices use static rules for selecting the communication interface to use, and this work is focused on addressing this shortcoming and enabling the devices to coordinate with the network controllers managing the network functions in the network.

 He received the title of Docent in September 2020.
 He helped organize two webinars on Edge Intelligence which had an audience of more than 50 people.
-He co-authored a research proposal, IDEA-MILL, that received a 3-year funding from the Academy of Finland with Prof. Sasu Tarkoma as PI.
-In 2020, he also taught two masters level courses: Networked Systems and Services (5 cr), and Distributed Systems (5 cr), he was an instructor for 5 Bachelors Thesis, a co-supervisor for 2 Master’s Thesis, and 1 PhD student successfully defended his PhD thesis under his co-supervision.
+He co-authored two research proposals, a) IDEA-MILL that received a 3-year funding from the Academy of Finland with Prof. Sasu Tarkoma, and b) Lean6G that received a 3 year funding with Prof. Sasu Tarkoma and Prof. Leandros (Yale University).
+In 2021, he also taught one Masters level courses: Networked Systems and Services (5 cr) and 1 student submitted a PhD thesis under his co-supervision.

 Dr Joanna Slawinska is a HIIT Research Fellow at the Department of Computer Science, University of Helsinki, since December 2020.
 She has a masters degree in physics with a focus on asteroseismology (graduated in 2005) and also PhD in computational geophysics (graduated in 2011) from University of Warsaw, and postdoctoral research training in applied mathematics from Courant Institute of Mathematical Sciences at New York University .